 Review the Grand Lodge Emblem Usage Guidelines and become thoroughly familiar with the booklet’s contents.

-Review the MEA Public Relations Program Guide (available on the MEA Website in the Resources area)
+Review the MEA Public Relations Program Guide (available on the MEA Website in the Resources area).

 Review and understand the Elks Magazine submission guidelines.